aymenhafeez/aymenhafeez.github.io/_posts/2021-04-22-heat-conduction-rod.md

 $$

 We can see that for $x = 0$ every term in the series is $0$ so we have $T = T_1$, as expected.
 Furthermore, we can see that as $t \to \infty$ the temperature all along the rod goes to $T_1$.
 As time increases the higher frequency terms become more and more trivial as the terms exponentially decay faster.
 And so, the approximation using just the first few terms of the series becomes more and more accurate as time increases.
 However, at earlier values of time using just the first few terms of the series still gives a poor approximation for $T$.
+Much of this post was referenced from my lecture notes which are based on Bird, Stewart and Lightfoot's 'Transport Phenomena', so see that for more on mechanisms of energy transfer.

+###  References:

+Bird, R., Lightfoot, E. and Stewart, W., 2007.
+Transport phenomena.
+New York: Wiley.